xanzhu/Xanzhu.com/content/en/blog/2FA-Protect-Against-Phishing-Scams.md

 - biometric/passcode protection
 - Offline functionality.

 2FAS is open-source, free to use, and does not store any password or metadata, giving you peace of mind in terms of security and privacy.
-More features are in the works and you can learn more about them by visiting at [2fas.com](https://2fas.com/){:target="\_blank"}.
+More features are in the works and you can learn more about them by visiting at <PageLink title="2fas.com" url="https://2fas.com/"></PageLink>

 ### Raivo OTP